erebe/personal-server/README.md

 # Execute only when it is for our main NIC
 [ "$IFACE" != "enp1s0" ] || exit 0

-# In order to get an IPv6 lease from online.net
+# In order to get an IPv6 lease/route from online.net
 sysctl -w net.ipv6.conf.enp1s0.accept_ra=2

 ###########################